vibincholayil/3-Tier-Architecture-with-VPC/README.md

-# Three-Tier Application used AWS
+# Three-Tier Application using AWS

 This repository contains Frontend, Backend, Database code for build a three-tier architecture.
 The application demonstrates the fundamental concepts of separating frontend, backend, and database components in a web application.